transmission/transmission/qt/README.txt

 VOLUNTEERS WANTED

+   - Qt developers and translators are needed
    - If you find a bug, please report it at http://trac.transmissionbt.com/
-   - New translations are encouraged
-   - Windows devs: it would be interesting to see if/how this works on Windows

 ABOUT TRANSMISSION-QT